- JP

 hive> describe formatted <table_name>

-That's it, I hope you guys enjoy it!
+Cool?
+I hope you enjoyed it!